When do I need to get my sewer permit?

 Before you can obtain a building permit, you must have both your Land Use Application and Sewer Permit.

-- You should first obtain your Land Use Application from the Hamilton Township Supervisors' office.
+- You will need to obtain your Land Use Application from the Hamilton Township Supervisors' office and provide a copy of that permit to our office as part of your sewer permit application.

 Pertinent Documents for all sewer permit applications are listed below and should be reviewed carefully by the property owner and/or contractor.